primiano/perfetto-docs/docs/contributing/common-tasks.md

 | `slice_name` | `string` | Mandatory for slice, NULL for counter | The name of the slice                                        |
 | `value`      | `double` | Mandatory for counter, NULL for slice | The value of the counter                                     |

-TODO: Fix the bad formatting below

-WARNING: Currently, there are a few limitations to what can be displayed with annotations
+#### Known issues:

-- Nested slices within the same track are not supported.
+* Nested slices within the same track are not supported.
 We plan to support this once we have a concrete usecase.
-- Tracks are always created in the global scope.
+* Tracks are always created in the global scope.
 We plan to extend this to threads and processes in the near future with additional contexts added as necessary.
-- Instant events are currently not supported in the UI but this will be implemented in the near future.
+* Instant events are currently not supported in the UI but this will be implemented in the near future.
 In trace processor, instants are always `0` duration slices with special rendering on the UI side.
-- There is no way to tie newly added events back to the source events in the trace which were used to generate them.
+* There is no way to tie newly added events back to the source events in the trace which were used to generate them.
 This is not currently a priority but something we may add in the future.